So you want to get married surrounded by natural scenery? A national park wedding could be the way to go for your big day.

 7. Think About Alternate Park Options (Just In Case)

 If you're looking for a quieter, more secluded setting, consider National Forests and BLM Lands.
-These areas often experience fewer visitors and may offer more flexibility for event spaces compared to national parks.
+These areas often experience fewer visitors and may offer more flexibility for event spaces than national parks.

 You can check out the BLM Land special use permit information here and the National Forest special use permit information here.